mlposey/z4/README.md

 The `add-peer` command adds a peer to the cluster.
 The peer address must point to the peer's raft port rather than the port of the admin gRPC service.
-The address pointed to by the `t` flag must be that of the cluster leader.
+The address pointed to by the `t` flag should be that of the cluster leader.

 #### Remove peers from the cluster
 `z4t -t localhost:6355 -id peer1 remove-peer`

 The `remove-peer` command removes a node from the cluster.
-The address pointed to by the `t` flag must be that of the cluster leader.
+The address pointed to by the `t` flag should be that of the cluster leader.